Medical Reimbursement Policy

 Examples of Medical and Dental Payments You May Not Deduct

-- Insurance premiums for medical and dental care, including premiums for qualified long-term care contracts as defined in Pub.
-502. (Insurance premiums for medical coverage may be paid or reimbursed when there is only one full-time employee.)
+- Insurance premiums for medical and dental care, including premiums for long-term care contracts as defined in Pub.
+502.

 - The basic cost of Medicare insurance (Medicare A).
 If you were 65 or older but not entitled to social security benefits, you may deduct premiums you voluntarily paid for Medicare A coverage.